 The repayable tax credit is capped by the PAYE/NIC amount paid by the company in the period in relation to the staff engaged in the R&D – note that this cap does not take into account the % apportionment applied to the employee staff costs as part of the claim calculation

-The repayable tax credit is payable to the company only after HMRC has checked for any arrears in relation to corporation tax, PAYE / NIC or VAT that will be deductible against the credit in advance
+The repayable tax credit is payable to the company only after HMRC has checked for any outstanding corporation tax, PAYE / NIC or VAT arrears that will be deductible against the credit in advance

-Optional set off against group company CT liabilties
+- Optional set off against group company CT liabilities

-The repayable tax credit is offsetable against corporation tax liabilities of group companies in the period
+The repayable tax credit can be offset against corporation tax liabilities of group companies in the period

 The company must be a going concern to be entitled to the cash tax credit

-Yes, you read it right - we’ve simplified the 7 stage test into 5 to capture the essence of HMRC’s requirements.
+Yes– we’ve simplified the 7 stage test into 5 to capture the key points within HMRC’s requirements.

 RDEC v SME R&D Tax Credit Scheme: What are the differences?

-In terms of the qualifying expenditure there is one key difference and this is in relation to subcontracted costs.
+In terms of the qualifying R&D expenditure, there is one key difference and this is in relation to subcontracted costs.

-Subcontracted costs to companies are not eligible under the Large Company scheme.
-It should be noted, however, that ‘externally provided workers’ (EPWs) are an eligible cost and therefore it is more important than ever to get the distinction right between EPWs and subcontractor relationships when dealing with RDEC claims.
+Unlike under the SME scheme, subcontracted costs to third-parties are not eligible under the RDEC relief.
+However, it should be noted that ‘externally provided workers’ (EPWs) are an eligible cost and, therefore, it is more important than ever to get the distinction right between EPWs and subcontractor relationships when dealing with RDEC claims.

-It should also be noted that in the more restricted situations where the subcontracted costs do apply (e.g. for work subcontracted to qualifying bodies such as Unis or to individuals), the 65% cap that applies under the SME relief does not apply.
+Finally, it should be noted that in the specific exception where the subcontracted costs relate to work subcontracted to qualifying bodies such as Unis or to individuals, the 65% cap that applies under the SME relief does not apply for RDEC purposes.

-RDEC tax incentive: Some practical issues to consider
+RDEC tax credit incentive: Some practical issues to consider

-The RDEC is applied in a fundamentally different ways to the SME R&D tax credit scheme and therefore there are number of issues to consider:
+The RDEC is applied in a fundamentally different way to the SME R&D tax credit scheme and therefore there are a number of issues to consider: